 Yeah, yeah, I know you’re a teeny bit sceptical but hear me out…

-Currently, the insurers only refuse around 5% of all the life insurance and serious illness claims that they receive.
+Currently, the insurers only refuse around 5% of all the life insurance and serious illness insurance claims that they receive.
 Or putting a more positive spin on it, they pay 95 in 100 claims.
 Not bad, eh?
 I bet you thought that number was much lower – you’re not alone, most people think the insurers pay only 70 in 100 claims.

 Now you may roll your eyes, scoff even LOL at the idea but the long term goal of the insurance providers is to pay 100% of all claims.
 You see the more claims they pay, the greater the trust you will have in life insurance.
 And lack of trust is one of the main reasons people don’t buy it.

 Right, so you know the insurers want to pay claims which sounds great and all but you’re here to find out what you can do to make sure your claim is paid, feck the rest of them right?

 Don’t blame you, here goes: